To help students understand that most of the food we eat comes from farms.

 Finally, conduct a brainstorming session in which students come up with foods other than those mentioned in the song that are grown on farms.

-Distribute copies of the Steps in the Food System, from the Feeding Minds Fighting Hunger site.
+Distribute copies of the Steps in the Food System, found on page 92 of the Feeding Minds, Fighting Hunger resource.
 Have students focus on the illustration.
 Ask orientation questions like these:

 - What do you see in the picture?